Best Transactional Email Service for WordPress: 5 Options Compared

 Beyond connecting to transactional email services, Gravity SMTP also offers a bunch of features to help you test, monitor, and enhance your site’s emails:

-• Detailed email logging – you can log all of the emails that your site sends, including technical information as well as a visual preview of the content and design.
+- Detailed email logging – you can log all of the emails that your site sends, including technical and debug information.
 By default, Gravity SMTP stores data forever, but you can also adjust the storage period as needed (or completely disable email logging).

 For further information on Gravity SMTP, check out the documentation.